Henonicks/Guiding-Light-code/README.md

 {
     "BOT_TOKEN": "Bot token here",
-    "BOT_TOKEN_DEV" : "Test bot token here (use --dev when starting to test new changes without affecting anything used in production)", "BOT_DM_LOGS_ID" : The ID of the channel for DM logs, "MY_ID" : Your account's ID,
+    "BOT_TOKEN_DEV" : "Test bot token here (use --dev when starting to test new changes without affecting anything used in production)", "BOT_DM_LOGS_ID" : "(integer) The ID of the channel for DM logs", "MY_ID" : "(integer) Your account's ID",
-    "TOPGG_WEBHOOK_CHANNEL_ID" : The ID of the channel for top.gg vote webhook messages, "MY_GUILD_ID" : The ID of your guild.
-Not used anymore, "MY_PRIVATE_GUILD_ID" : The ID of your guild.
-Used to create commands only administrators (which I know can only be me) can use
+    "TOPGG_WEBHOOK_CHANNEL_ID" : "(integer) The ID of the channel for top.gg vote webhook messages", "MY_GUILD_ID" : "(integer) The ID of your guild.
+Not used anymore", "MY_PRIVATE_GUILD_ID" : "(integer) The ID of your guild.
+Used to create commands only administrators (which I know can only be me) can use", "TICKETS_GUILD_ID" : "(integer) The ID of your guild which contains tickets.
+Can be the same as MY_PRIVATE_GUILD_ID if you like"
-    "TICKETS_GUILD_ID" : The ID of your guild which contains tickets.
-Can be the same as MY_PRIVATE_GUILD_ID if you like }
+}
 ```